Piasy/Xrash/README.md

 ## Windows

-Use CMake to build sources, and save `.pdb` files, check `build_libs_windows.bat` for details.
+Use CMake to build sources, ~~and save `.pdb` file~~, check `build_lib_windows.bat` for details.
 Use `MiniDumpWriteDump` from `DbgHelp` to write a minudump when crash happens, check `Win32Example/Win32Example.cpp` for details.

 `windbg` could analyze minidump with `!analyze -v` command, but it could only get the line number of the last frame, which isn't very helpful.
 After some googling, I didn't find how to get line number of all frames, so I decide to switch to `minidump_stackwalk`.
-To use `minidump_stackwalk`, we need convert `.pdb` to `.sym`, check `build_libs_windows.bat` for details.
+To use `minidump_stackwalk`, we need convert `.pdb` to `.sym`, and save `.sym` file, check `build_lib_windows.bat` for details.

 I also create a Python script to help me calling `minidump_stackwalk` on macOS, note we can use `minidump_stackwalk` on macOS or Linux, we only need to convert `.pdb` to `.sym` on Windows.